KDAB/cxx-qt/book/src/getting-started/2-our-first-cxx-qt-module.md

 link this into a C++ executable.
 We'll discuss details of this later, when we [integrate our Rust project with CMake](./5-cmake-integration.md).

 As outlined in the previous section, to define a new QObject subclass, we'll create a Rust module within this library crate.
-First, in the `src/lib.rs`, we tell Cargo about the module we're about to create, so it gets built as part of the crate:
+First, in the `src/lib.rs`, we tell Cargo about the module we're about to create:

 ```rust,ignore
 {{#include ../../../examples/qml_minimal/rust/src/lib.rs:book_mod_statement}}
 ```

-Now, create a `src/cxxqt_object.rs` file to define the language boundary:
+Now, we need to create a file `src/cxxqt_object.rs` for that module.
+It will include our `#[cxx_qt::bridge]` that allows us to create our own qobjects in Rust:

 ```rust,ignore
 {{#include ../../../examples/qml_minimal/rust/src/cxxqt_object.rs:book_cxx_qt_module}}